XeroAPI/xero-php-oauth2-app/README.md

 # Xero PHP oAuth 2 App
-This PHP project demonstrates how to use the Xero-php-oauth2 SDK.
-Clone this repository to your local machine to begin.
+This PHP project demonstrates how to use the xero-php-oauth2 SDK.
+Use composer or clone this repository to your local machine to begin.

-This is a project is for use with xero-php-oauth2 SDK.
-This app demonstrates the functionality of Xero accounting API endpoints and their related actions.

 You'll be able to connect to a Xero Organisation, make real API calls.
 The code used to make each API call will be displayed along with the results returned from Xero's API.